seanpadden/bill-splitter/README.md

-# bill splitter
+# bill splitter 💸💸💸
+*work in progress!

-a 'lil CLI for tracking your bills :')
+a 'lil CLI for tracking our (and someday maybe your) monthly expenses :')